bcgov/MyGovBC-MSP/openshift/elk/README.md

 ### Cluster Recovery
 If Elasticsearch cluster is crashed, data can be restored from the most recently nightly backup.
 But data from last backup till now is lost permanently.
 To restore,

-1. Deploy a new empty cluster by following the procedure above.
+1. deploy a new empty cluster by following the procedure above.
 Disable the route or scale down logstash pods to 0 to disallow input.
-2. Login to a Elasticsearch pod by running `oc exec -it <pod_name> bash`.
+2. login to a Elasticsearch pod by running `oc exec -it <pod_name> bash`.
 In the pod run following commands

   ```
   $ # register backup repo